nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the 'destroy' marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a coach command:
+Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a Coach command:

 <img src="images/ParserClasses.png" width="600"/>